knoxa/knoxa.github.io/examples/places/index.md

 I don't know the answers to these questions before I start, and I'd expect to make different choices in different circumstances.
 I'll start by presuming the answer to questions like this are "it doesn't matter" and be prepared to "go round the loop" as my requirements change.

+### August 1914

 My starting point is the [August 1914 war diary](https://knoxa.github.io/war-diary/11-Bde/1914/1914-08-diary.xhtml).
 The CSS stylesheet for this shows HTML spans with `@class="place"` in green.

-### Markup
+### Mentions

+These are edited into the XHTML by hand.
 I've made judgments as to what to mark up and how.
 For example, given the mention:

     positions respectively S.W. and S.E. of SOLESMES